subtopic 2.3: Biogeochemical cycles

 - Stores (Storages):

-- Examples include carbon stored in fossil fuels, nitrogen in the soil, and phosphorus in sediments.
+- Examples: Carbon in fossil fuels, nitrogen in soil, and phosphorus in sediments.

 - Sinks: